uzh-eth-mp/app/README.md

 Please check out the [functionality extension guide](docs/extensions.md).

 ### Querying Data
-To query the collected data you will need a running PostgreSQL service:
+To query the collected data from the database you will need a running PostgreSQL service.
+To start one, use:
 ```
 $ bash scripts/run-db.sh
 ```